-While most people think anxiety disorders are only prevalent in adults, this is not the case.
-Anxiety disorders in children and teens are occurring more often nowadays, and this can leave a searing imprint on their childhood, adolescent and/or teenage years.
+While most people think that anxiety disorders are only prevalent in adults, this is not the case.
+Anxiety in children and teens is occurring more often nowadays, and this can leave a searing imprint on their childhood, adolescent or teenage years.

 Types of Childhood and Adolescent Anxiety Disorders

-The child can also experience repeated nightmares about separation, as well as stomachaches and headaches.
 Separation anxiety disorder in children can occur at different points of their school life, especially during kindergarten, middle or high school.
-Children who are in their elementary years (typically at 7 to 9 years old) may show signs too.4
+Children in their elementary years (typically 7 to 9 years old) may show signs, too.6

-• Obsessive-Compulsive Disorder (OCD): Children who have OCD exhibit obsessions (frequent and uncontrollable thoughts) and compulsions (routines or rituals to eliminate the said thoughts and avoid imagined consequences).
-These two components of OCD can take up much of the child's time, disturbing daily routines and increasing anxiety levels.
+• Obsessive-Compulsive Disorder (OCD): Children who have OCD exhibit obsessions (constant, overwhelming thoughts) and/or practice compulsions (customs or habits that aim to decrease onset of said thoughts and prevent possible consequences).
+These two components of OCD are both time-consuming, and may lead to disruptions in normal routines and increased anxiety.

-Some indicators of OCD in children include a constant fear of illness, raw and chapped hands from constant washing, unproductive hours spent accomplishing homework and constant health checks on family members.5 The first symptoms of OCD typically appear in early childhood or adolescence, with most kids being diagnosed at 10 years old.
-Boys are more likely to have OCD before they reach puberty, while girls become affected during their adolescent years.6
+The first symptoms of OCD typically appear in early childhood or adolescence, with most kids being diagnosed at 10 years old.
+According to the Anxiety and Depression Association of America, boys are more likely to have an OCD diagnosis before reaching puberty, while girls become affected during their adolescent years.

-• Post-Traumatic Stress Disorder (PTSD): This affects children who have experienced physical trauma because of incidents like car accidents or physical or sexual abuse, or emotional trauma because of witnessing a shooting or natural disaster.
-Children are more easily traumatized compared to adults, and this is why some events that may not be traumatic to adults may be emotionally harrowing for the child.
+• Post-Traumatic Stress Disorder (PTSD): This affects children who underwent physical trauma because of incidents like car accidents or physical or sexual abuse, or emotional trauma because of experiencing a shooting or natural disaster.
+At this particular age, children aren’t able to process some events similarly to adults, and some harrowing events can cause intense trauma.

-If you're a parent or guardian, it's vital that you spot signs of anxiety disorders in children right away and consult a psychiatrist or mental health professional.
+It’s vital that you spot signs of anxiety disorders in children right away and consult your physician or a mental health professional.
 Leaving these disorders untreated can be destructive, as Dr. Stan Kutcher of Dalhousie University points out in a 2008 article in The Medscape Journal of Medicine:10